Brian Dawkins: 2009

 On February 28, 2009, the Denver Broncos signed Dawkins to a five-year, $17 million contract that included $7.2 million guaranteed.
 He joined another teammate, Correll Buckhalter, who also signed with the Broncos.
 The contract also included a termination clause that permitted Dawkins to opt out of the contract after two years and receives an extra $1.8 million, virtually making the contract for two years and $9 million.
 Dawkins could have also earned an additional $10 million in performance incentives.
 The Philadelphia Eagles and Dawkins were discussing a possible two-year contract before Dawkins received interest from the Denver Broncos.

 Head coach Josh McDaniels named Dawkins the starting free safety to begin the regular season, alongside strong safety Renaldo Hill and cornerbacks Champ Bailey and Andre Goodman.
-In Week 10, he collected a season-high 14 combined tackles (12 solo) during a 27–17 loss at the Washington Redskins.
-On December 13, 2009, Dawkins made ten combined tackles, two pass deflections, and intercepted two pass attempts by quarterback Peyton Manning during the Broncos' 28–16 loss at the Indianapolis Colts in Week 14.
-On December 27, 2009, Dawkins recorded eight combined tackles in his return to Lincoln Financial Field during a 30–27 loss at the Philadelphia Eagles in Week 16.
+In week 10, he collected a season-high 14 combined tackles (12 solo) during a 27–17 loss at the Washington Redskins.
+On December 13, 2009, Dawkins made ten combined tackles, two pass deflections, and intercepted two pass attempts by quarterback Peyton Manning during the Broncos' 28–16 loss at the Indianapolis Colts in week 14.
+On December 27, 2009, Dawkins recorded eight combined tackles in his return to Lincoln Financial Field during a 30–27 loss at the Philadelphia Eagles in week 16.
 On December 29, 2009, it was announced that Dawkins was selected to the 2008 Pro Bowl.
 He started all 16 games in 2009 and recorded 116 combined tackles (95 solo), 11 pass deflections, two interceptions, and a forced fumble.
+Following the 2009 season, Dawkins was named to the NFL 2000s All-Decade Team as a first team safety alongside Ed Reed; the second team safety group consisted of Darren Sharper and future Hall of Famer Troy Polamalu.

 2010

 On January 18, 2010, the Denver Broncos mutually parted ways with defensive coordinator Mike Nolan.
 They promoted linebackers coach Don Martindale to defensive coordinator.
 Head coach Josh McDaniels elected to retain the starting secondary in 2009.
 Dawkins was sidelined for two games (Weeks 6–7) due to a knee injury.
 He further aggravated his knee injury and was inactive for another three games (Weeks 13–15).
 On December 7, 2009, the Denver Broncos fired head coach Josh McDaniels after they fell to a 3–9 record.
-In Week 16, he collected a season-high nine combined tackles and deflected a pass during a 24–23 win against the Houston Texans.
+In week 16, he collected a season-high nine combined tackles and deflected a pass during a 24–23 win against the Houston Texans.
 He finished the season with 66 combined tackles (55 solo), five pass deflections, two sacks, and an interception in 11 games and 11 starts.